 Where can I find a policy?

-What’s more, it could take only two minutes*** to do a comparison with our panel of providers.
+What’s more, it could take only three minutes*** to do a comparison with our panel of providers.
 We’ll clearly lay out how much each policy might cost.

 Start a quote and enjoy peace of mind for you and your family today.

 ***On average it can take less than 3 minutes to complete a life quote through Compare the Market based on data in May 2020.